Oligospermia: Treatment

-The use of carnitine showed some promise in a controlled trial in selected cases of male infertility improving sperm quality and further studies are needed.
+The use of carnitine showed some promise in a controlled trial in selected cases of male infertility, improving sperm quality, and further studies are needed.

-In many situations, intrauterine inseminations are performed with success.
+In many situations, intrauterine inseminations are performed successfully.
 In more severe cases IVF, or IVF - ICSI is done and is often the best option, specifically if time is a factor or fertility problems coexist on the female side.

 The Low dose Estrogen Testosterone Combination Therapy may improve sperm count and motility in some men including severe oligospermia.

 Fertility

 Achieving a pregnancy naturally may be a challenge if the male has a low sperm count.
 However, chances are good if the female partner is fertile; many couples with this problem have been successful.
 Prognosis is more limited if there is a combination of factors that include sperm dysfunction and reduced ovarian reserve.